 Go Extra Minimal if You Work in THIS Environment

-If you have an open-plan work space, be extra minimal.
+If you have an open-plan workspace, be extra minimal.
 Only keep the essentials on your desk.
 We’re talking computer, keyboard, mouse and pad, with maybe a sentimental item or two that makes you happy.
+If you wanted something personal but don’t want to clog up your workspace, why not check out these Custom Gaming Mouse Pads?
+These pads allow you to have something personalized on your desk as well as being extremely practical!

 Address the Hot Mess of Cords Hiding Under Your Desk